-Detention hearings decreased 65% from 2021 to 2022
+Detention hearings increased 1% from 2022 to 2023

 The number of detention hearings on this page is lower than the number on page 6 due to different data sources being used.
-The information system that tracks detention hearing outcomes (as captured on this page) does not reflect detention hearings heard by judges or walk-in detention hearings that result in release.
+The information system that tracks detention hearing outcomes (as captured on this page) and does not reflect detention hearings heard by judges or walk-in detention hearings that result in release.